telent/nixpkgs/README.nixwrt.md

   poke around
 * changing `ath79-wdt.from_boot=n` to `ath79-wdt.from_boot=y`: this
-  will cause the board to reboot after 21 seconds, which is handy if it's wedgin during the boot process - especially if you're not physically colocated with it.
+  will cause the board to reboot after 21 seconds, which is handy if it's wedging during the boot process - especially if you're not physically colocated with it.

 # Feedback